Detailed Timeline

 Exemption on U.S. Tariffs for CUSMA-Compliant Goods

 U.S. executive order Amendment to Duties to Address the Flow of Illicit Drugs Across Our Northern Border provides an exemption to the U.S. tariffs for any Canadian good that is compliant with CUSMA (i.e., originating in Canada).
 The tariff rate on non-originating potash has also been reduced from 25% to 10%.
-These measures are effective 12:01am March 7, 2025 and not retroactive.
-While it has been reported that this is a pause until April 2, 2025 (the expected date of the reciprocal tariffs), there is no end date in the executive order.
+These measures are effective March 7, 2025, and not retroactive.
+While it was reported that this was a pause until April 2, 2025 (the announcement date for the reciprocal tariffs), there is no end date in the executive order.

 Canada announces a delay of the tariffs on Phase 2 goods until at least April 2, 2025.